OpusCapita/react-crudeditor/README.md

     },

     /*
-     * Custom instance-validator, usually called after "Submit" button press but before sending the instance to the server for save/modify.
+     * Custom instance-validator, usually called after "Submit" button press
+     * but before sending the instance to the server for save/modify.
      * Field-validation is done upon all fields just before calling the instance-validator.
+     * The function returns boolean true in case of successful validation,
+     * or throws an object with errors if validation failed.
-     * The function may be asyncronous and return a promise.
+     * The function may also be asyncronous and return a resolved/rejected promise.
      */
     validate(<object, entity instance>) {
       ...
-      return {  // Error object or null in case of successful validation.
+      throw {
         <field name>: [{
-          name: <string, error id used by translation service>,
+          id: <string, error id used by translation service>,
-          message: <string, default error description in English>, ?params: [<serializable, parameter used by error message>, ...]
+          description: <string, default error description in English>, ?params: [<serializable, parameter used by error message>, ...]
-        }],
+        }, ...],
         ...
-      };
+      }
+      ...
+      return true;
     }
   },